 In addition, Millennials and Gen Zers, who were born between 1980 - 2010, are the most willing to pay to join a loyalty program if it offers a reward that they want, such as free shipping.

-Loyalty programs can be a great way to personalize the experience and build long-lasting relationships, especially if your brand targets customers under the age of 50.
+Customer loyalty programs can be a great way to personalize the experience and build long-lasting relationships, especially if your brand targets customers under the age of 50.
 The most successful loyalty programs, such as Starbucks – do a great job of communicating the convenience factor as well as the value of their programs.

 #6: Engage in Surprise & Delight Tactics